 When New Teeth Arrive

-Your child’s primary teeth are shed at various times throughout childhood.
-Permanent teeth generally begin erupting between five and seven years of age, and continue until age 21.
+Your child will shed their primary teeth at various times throughout childhood.
+Permanent teeth generally begin erupting between ages five and seven and continue until age 21.
 Adults have 28 permanent teeth (32, including wisdom teeth).

 Adopting Healthy Oral Hygiene Habits